MariamSaied/ams-microgateway/README.md

 ## Enhancement ideas
 - All the configuration shall be held externally in a file, cache or environment variable not statically such as error codes and messages
 - Microservices should be stateless and all data certainly must  be stored or cached outside each service
+- Logging interceptor to be used for requests logging needed after for a search engine such as ELK

 ## Requirements